May 21, 2026

 In order to get better terms, you can:

 • Put up collateral.
-Collateral is an asset with value, like a car or a house. that the lender can claim if you can't pay back your loan.
+Collateral is an asset of value, such as a car or a house, that the lender can claim if you can't pay back your loan.
 This can help you get approved and may even get you lower interest rates.

 • Improve your DTI.
-Although this can take longer, getting your debt-to-income ratio lower than 36% can help you get better loan terms.
+Although this can take longer, lowering your debt-to-income ratio to below 36% can help you secure better loan terms.
 You can do this by not taking on more debt, paying down the debt you have or increasing your monthly income.

 If getting a loan isn't possible or too expensive, consider: